USCCACS/USCCACS.Github.io/README.md

 + The `rating` tag is where you fill out the pages or sequence in which your work has appeared
 + The `volume` is the issue number / volume in which your work has appeared
 + The `year`is where you fill out the year the work first appeared in publication
 + And now the `link`, pay close attention here since this is slightly tricky.
 Open the [papers directory](https://github.com/USCCACS/USCCACS.Github.io/tree/main/papers) in the repo and locate the most recent paper that you uploaded.
-Click on it to verify that the PDF can be viewed.
-Close to the branch name at the top you will find the file name as ` USCCACS.Github.io/papers/file-name.pdf `.
+Verify the PDF can be viewed by clicking on it.
+Near the branch name at the top, you will notice the file name as ` USCCACS.Github.io/papers/file-name.pdf `.
 Copy the filename starting from from `papers/...`.
-Pate this into the `link` tag (see the example below for clarity)
+Paste this into the `link` tag (see the example below for more clarity)
 + Click on commit changes and wait for the generator script to build the updated index page and go online.

 ## Schema of xml used